Hudson County NJ DCP&P Defense Lawyers

 Handling DYFS Matters in Jersey City, New Jersey

 Guardianship Litigation is geared towards one goal: termination of parental rights.
 In fact, Title 30 requires that a Guardianship matter be resolved within three months of filing.
 However, that isn’t always the case.
 Regardless, it is imperative that you contact an experienced DCP&P defense lawyer to help you fight against the termination of your parental rights.
 Our seasoned trial lawyers know how the system works and how to best protect your rights in these cases.
 In fact, one of our attorneys is former Deputy Attorney General who used to prosecute DYFS matters for the State of NJ.
-Now you can hire him to defend you.
+Now you can hire him to defend you at 201-556-1570.
 If you or a loved one has an issue with child protective services in New Jersey, don’t wait.
 Contact the Tormey Law Firm today.
 We represent clients with DCP&P related matters throughout Hudson County including in Hoboken, Guttenberg, Weehawken, and Bayonne.